fiendskrah/gitbash-commands/README.md

-#We will add commands to use in gitbash
+# This is a reference sheet of commands to use in gitbash

 `pwd` - present working directory <br>
 returns the current folder open in the shell